pandelig/personal-website-svelte/src/lib/articles/PortfolioWebsiteStep3.md

 ## Wrapping Up Step 3

 Congratulations on making it this far!
 You have successfully created the home page of your personal website.
-You have learned how to structure your content, fetch it dynamically, and display it on the frontend, as well as how to create resuable components in SvelteKit.
+You have learned how to structure your content, fetch it dynamically, and display it on the frontend.
 In the next step, we will [build the `/blog` and `/projects` pages](/blog/build-blog-and-projects-pages).
 Stay tuned!